Combination fire department: Volunteer firefighters

 Volunteer firefighters associated with a combination or volunteer department generally respond to the station or directly to an incident when an emergency call is dispatched.
-Volunteer firefighters operate in the same range as full-time "career" firefighters, responding to fires and in many communities, vehicle accidents, hazardous materials, confined spaces, rescue from water or other situations as well as commonly providing first emergency medical response (prior to the arrival of the ambulances).
+Volunteer firefighters operate in the same range as full-time "career" firefighters, responding to fires and, in many communities, also to vehicle accidents, emergencies with hazardous materials, confined spaces, and rescues from water or other situations.
+They commonly also provide first emergency medical response prior to the arrival of the ambulances.

 Some combination departments require their volunteer firefighters to be trained to the same standards as their full-time counterparts.
-Often career firefighters will start with a combination department to acquire experience, training, and then attempt to get hired in the career service.
+Career firefighters often start with a combination department to acquire experience and training and then attempt to get hired in the career service.

-Volunteer firefighters are often compensated in one form or another, and those that are paid are often referred to as part paid or paid on-call firefighters.
-True volunteer firefighters are few in number, as it is economically unfeasible for fire personnel to be compensated for the amount time required for requisite training and for the personal costs of responding to dispatched calls.
-True volunteer firefighters are not paid for their time, although the U.S. Department of Labor has ruled that under the Fair Labor Standards Act (FLSA), volunteer firefighters can be paid a nominal fee up to 20% of the compensation a full-time firefighter would receive.
+Volunteer firefighters often are compensated in one form or another, and those paid are often referred to as part paid or paid on-call firefighters.
+Actual volunteer firefighters are few, as it is economically unfeasible for fire personnel to be compensated for the time required for requisite training and for the personal costs of responding to dispatched calls.
+Actual volunteer firefighters are not paid for their time.
+However, the U.S. Department of Labor has ruled that under the Fair Labor Standards Act (FLSA), volunteer firefighters can be paid a nominal fee up to 20% of the compensation a full-time firefighter would receive.
 These nominal fees can be based per call or shift or other requirements of service but may not be productivity based as in an hourly wage.
-After a certain number of years of service, some departments offer pension-like programs called Length of Service Award Programs, and some states offer tax breaks to volunteer firefighters.
+After a certain number of years of service, some departments offer pension-like programs called Length of Service Award Programs, and some states provide tax breaks to volunteer firefighters.
 LOSAP, worker's compensation, liability insurance, disability insurance, expense reimbursement, and other benefits can be offered to volunteers without jeopardizing their volunteer status with the Department of Labor.
 However, under FLSA, a firefighter working for an employer as a career firefighter may not volunteer their time as a firefighter or fire marshal for the same employer.
 A volunteer firefighter may volunteer as a firefighter for the same agency only if they are employed in a different role.